 Market Sector Update

-- The Fund had a small negative return for the quarter (before the effect of sales charges), as did its benchmark index.
-The portfolio includes companies we think have favorable stock prices relative to our estimate of their intrinsic and net asset values, and is diversified by country, currency and property type.
-We think the earnings of these companies can grow in line with those in the benchmark index.
+- The Fund includes companies we believe offer favorable stock prices relative to our estimate of their intrinsic and net asset values, and it is well diversified by country, currency and property type.
+We think the earnings of the companies in the Fund can grow in line with those in its index.

-- The risk profile of the portfolio is broadly similar to the REIT investment universe.
-But it is tilted toward companies we consider to have better quality assets, management teams capable of adding shareholder value and somewhat less leverage.
-These provide the management flexibility to execute their business plans.
+- The Fund is tilted toward companies with what we believe are better quality assets, management teams capable of adding shareholder value and somewhat less leverage.
+We think these features provide the financial flexibility to enable the management teams to effectively execute their business plans.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.